jayjaybillings/thesis/docs/_posts/2016-12-19-eclipse-ice.markdown

 Motivation and Significance
 ===========================

-High performance modeling and simulation software is hard to use.
-Much of the challenge comes from the inherent nature of the science under consideration, but perhaps just as much of the problem comes from focusing very heavily on raw compute performance.
-Focusing on performance is understandable, given the field, but it leaves the rest of us to figure out how to actually use the software in a way that scales for a much larger set of users, many of whom may be novices or migrate between software packages regularly.

-** REMOVE or merge with text below!**

-In previous work, Billings et. al., discovered through requirements gathering interviews that many of the difficulties using high performance modeling and simulation software fall broadly into five distinct categories,
+In previous work, Billings et. al., discovered through requirements gathering interviews that many of the difficulties using high performance modeling and simulation software fall broadly into five distinct categories, @billings_designing_2009.
+These activities, detailed in section [workflow-model], creating input, executing jobs, analyzing results, managing data, and modifying code.
-\cite{billings_cbhpc}.
-This includes input generation and preprocessing (also called ``model setup''); job execution and monitoring; postprocessing, visualization and data analysis; data management; and customizing the software.
 There are many tools that address these problems individually, but the same work found that the excess number and specialization of these tools also contribute to the learning curve.

-Efforts to address these five issues typically fall in with general purpose scientific workflow tools like Kepler, \cite{kepler}, or are reduced to myopic tools that satisfy some set of requirements for a single piece of software or platform.
-That is, the proposed solution to this problem is often to shoe-horn it into existing workflow tools that are so general that they focus on nothing in particular or to ignore the general problem entirely and deploy a completely tailored solution for the given application.
+Efforts to address these five issues typically fall in with general purpose scientific workflow tools like Kepler,
+@ludascher_scientific_2006, or are reduced to myopic tools that satisfy some set of requirements for a single piece of software or platform.
 These are opposing extremes, but a middle-of-the-road solution is also possible.
 A workflow engine could be developed that limits its scope to High-Performance Computing (HPC) and to the set of possible workflows that come from the previously mentioned five activities.
 A rich enough Application Programming Interface (API) could be exposed so that highly customized solutions could still be made based on this limited workflow engine with only a relatively minor amount of additional development required.

 It is not clear that one of these solutions is better than the others.
 Practical requirements will ultimately dictate which way projects go.
 This work considers a middle ground solution and presents the Eclipse Integrated Computational Environment (ICE) as proof that it is possible to create such a system.
 Specifically, we show

+-   that modeling and simulation activities can be described in a succinct workflow model, (see "Workflow Model").

-* an architecture for such a workflow system that satisfies such a "limited" workflow model in an extensible way.
+-   an architecture for such a workflow system that satisfies the model of workflows presented below in an extensible way, (see "Software Architecture").
-* that such a system can be cross-platform for workstations, engage distributed resources and alternatively be deployed as a web service.
-* that smart design decisions enable not only authoring code for simulation software, but also make it possible for the system to extend itself, thereby enabling heavy customization.

-**FIXME!
-Needs to transition smoothly!**
+-   that such a system is applicable to a suite of problems in energy science, including virtual battery simulations, additive manufacturing and other areas, (See "Illlustrative Examples.").

+This section concludes with an introduction of the workflow model addressed by ICE.
+"Software Description" presents the details of the software from an architecture perspective while the "Illustrative Examples" section provides a set of comprehensive examples.
+Finally, this paper concludes with a presentation of the impact and sample code.

 ### Workflow Model